c4arl0s/NSCoding/README.md

 You can convert any object to NSData with the NSCoding protocol.

-# There are two approaches to persis data
+# There are two approaches to persist an instance of a class.

 - To the Local File System
 - NSUserDefaults

-# Local File System
+# Using Local File System

-# Steps to persis in Local File System
+# Steps to persist in Local File System

 - write your class
 - Implemente protocol NSCoding